Gluten Free Milan: A Complete Travel Guide for Celiacs

 Officina Zero

-We discovered a very thin and crispy flatbread topped with sea salt and rosemary that was absolutely delicious, but I cannot for the life of me figure out the name after I forgot to write it down (if you know what I’m talking about, please leave me a note in the comments!).
+We discovered a very thin and crispy flatbread topped with sea salt and rosemary that was absolutely delicious, but I cannot for the life of me figure out the name after I forgot to write it down (it’s called “Cecina” and it hails from Tuscany – thanks to the reader in the comments!).

 We also got a pair of sandwich cookies – one with red fruit marmalade, one with pistachio cream that were delicious, but crumbled to dust almost as soon as they went in the bag.